 Factoring receivable rates vary, but ultimately, the longer your customer takes to pay the invoice, the more you'll owe the factoring company.

-For instance, a factoring company could charge you 1% of the value of the invoice per month.
-If your invoice is $10,000, and your customer pays after the first month, you would only owe the factoring company $100.
-If your customer takes 3 months to pay, you would have to pay the company $300.
+For instance, a factor could charge you 1% of the value of the invoice per month.
+If your invoice is $10,000 and your customer pays after the first month, you would only owe the factoring company $100.
+If your customer takes three months to pay, you owe the factoring company $300.

 There are also two kinds of factoring: recourse and nonrecourse.
-With recourse factoring, you will have to cover any money your client refuses to pay.
-With nonrecourse factoring (a more expensive option), the factoring company will accept those potential losses.
+With recourse factoring, you have to cover any money your client refuses to pay.
+With nonrecourse factoring (a more expensive option), the factoring company accepts those potential losses.

-Receivable financing is a loan that uses unpaid invoices as collateral.
-Small business owners receive funds based on the values of their unpaid invoices, and after they’re paid, those owners then pay the lenders back, plus any fees.
+Receivables financing is a loan that uses unpaid invoices as collateral.
+Small business owners receive funds based on the values of their unpaid invoices and after they're paid, those owners then pay the lenders back plus any fees.

-Receivable factoring is more expensive than receivable financing, as the factoring company takes responsibility for collecting unpaid invoices and, in the case of nonrecourse factoring, will accept the losses for any invoices that remain unpaid.
+Receivables factoring is more expensive than receivables financing, as the factoring company takes responsibility for collecting unpaid invoices and, in the case of nonrecourse factoring, accepts the losses for any invoices that remain unpaid.

 Pros of factoring receivables